mochul/BusyBookingsReport/index.md

   Frontend: React.

   Backend: Node.js.

-  Database: SQL.
+  Database: mySQL, Google Cloud Platform

   Version Control: GitHub.

 AI Tools Used: GitHub Copilot, Claude/GPT

 Rationale for AI Tools and Design Patterns: Copilot was useful because it was integrated into the coding environment and allowed to see various options for potential refactors and this helped us work faster.
 Claude/GPT o-1 preview helped us with code generation and reasoning when adding features.
+GPT was also useful for parsing error messages that were difficult to parse as a human.
+The ability to quickly sumarize problems was a great help in debugging.
 The combined usage of these two tools reduced development time and improved code readability.

 ## Requirements (20 Points):